sage-code/maj/verbs.md

 Use termination 'go to make a noun.

-* yo  seru'pa una jocu'go = I was a player
+* yo  seru'pa una joku'go = I was a player
-* noi seru'fu ale jocu'go = we will be all players
+* noi seru'fu ale joku'go = we will be all players
 * eso seru'so una movu'go por paca = un movement for peace